The differential equation

 giving the general solution of a Bernoulli’s equation (see Fig. 1)

-For a concrete example of Bernoulli’s equation, see “What moves fast, will slow down“
+For examples of Bernoulli’s equation, see “What moves fast, will slow down” and “An Epilogue to ‘A Relentless Pursuit’“

 Summations arise regularly in mathematical analysis.
 For example,